 Understanding status codes is a fundamental tool of SEO.
-To produce a webpage your chosen browser (Chrome, Internet Explorer, Safari, etc.) sends a request to a server, the server then responds to the request with a three digit “HTTP Status Code” that either displays the webpage, or the error message.
+To produce a webpage your chosen browser (Chrome, Internet Explorer, Safari, etc.) sends a request to a server, the server then responds to the request with a three-digit “HTTP Status Code” that either display the webpage, or the error message.
 Every status code begins with a number 1-5, and a varying array of number combinations after that.
 What number the status code begins with tells the user (SEO or Webmaster) if things are good, or if there is an error, and what’s causing it.

 Status Code Types

 - 100 ranged status codes are informational

 - 300 ranged status codes represent redirection

 - 400 ranged status codes are client errors